software-assignments-spring2021/project-proposal-sme388/README.md

 ### How?

-A description of what the system will do from an end-user's perspective.
-Be as complete as necessary to fully explain the system, but do not worry about technical implementation - this will be developed in subsequent work.

 There will be one main component to TV Tracker: a website where you can:

 - Create an account
 - Search for TV shows
 - View TV shows
 - Add a TV show to a list

-To go into more detail:

 #### Creating an Account